Loading...

 Xavier School of Management Jamshedpur and Delhi NCR

-CAT and XAT percentile cutoffs for Management Colleges
+CAT 2025 and XAT 2026 percentile cutoffs for Management Colleges

 CAT cutoff percentile for leading management institutes like top IIMs, IIT Delhi, IIT Mumbai, MDI Gurugram and SPJIMR and XAT cutoff percentile for top private colleges such as XIM, IMT, IMI and more have been given in the following tables

-CAT Cutoffs of Leading IIMs and Other Colleges:
+CAT Cut-offs of Leading IIMs and Other Colleges:

 Colleges Name